-There are several native seed bugs in the Pacific Northwest (PNW).
+There are several native seed bugs in the PNW.
 Examples include the boxelder bug (Heteroptera: Rhopolidae; Boisia trivittata), the western conifer seed bug (Heteroptera: Coreidae; Leptoglosus occidentalis), some stink bugs (Heteroptera: Pentatomidae) and many others.
 Between 2001 to 2005, three new seed bugs in the family Rhyparochromidae, or the dirt-colored seed bugs, have been found for the first time in the PNW.
-The three new bugs are the Tuxedo bug (Raglius alboacuminatus), Rhyparochromus vulgaris and the Mediterranean seed bug (Xanthochilus saturnius).
+The three new bugs are the tuxedo bug (Raglius alboacuminatus), the bright-spotted ground bug or common smoke bug (Rhyparochromus vulgaris), and the Mediterranean seed bug (Xanthochilus saturnius).
 Little is known about these bugs, possibly because they are not major economic pests.
-They do cause anxiety among homeowners, and often result in costly eradication expenses.
+They do cause anxiety among homeowners and often result in costly eradication.
 Exotic seed bugs are frequently intercepted at port, primarily on pallets of tile and other ceramic products.
 Italy represents the origin of many of these interceptions.

 Pest description and damage To a gardener, these three seed bugs would look rather similar.
-They are very small and flat, and are rapid runners.
-They all have a gray head with bulging compound eyes.
-When present in the home landscape, they tend become very abundant.
+They are very small (between 0.25 to 0.3 inch long) and flat and are rapid runners.
+They all have gray heads with bulging compound eyes.
+When present in the home landscape, they tend to become very abundant.

-The tuxedo bug (Raglius alboacuminatus), was reported from Utah in 1999.
-This bug species has two to three white spots, two light bands around the thorax that are visible when viewed from the side or below, banded legs and a dark abdomen.
+The tuxedo bug (R. alboacuminatus) was reported from Utah in 1999.
+This bug species has two to three white spots, two light bands around the thorax that are visible when viewed from the side or below, banded legs, and a dark abdomen.

-Rhyparochromus vulgaris was found in California and Oregon.
-It is similar bug has no white rings around the thorax.
-The legs are uniform in color and the abdomen is light-colored.
+The bright-spotted ground bug (R. vulgaris) is found in California and Oregon.
+It is like a tuxedo bug but has no white rings around the thorax.
+The legs are uniform in color and the abdomen is light colored.

-The Mediterranean seed bug, Xanthochilus saturnius, is larger than the previous seed bugs with even more distinctive markings of black-on-tan.
+The Mediterranean seed bug (X. saturnius) is larger than the previous seed bugs with even more distinctive markings of black-on-tan.
 Behind the head is the thorax with a jet black band followed by a band of stippled brown.
 The large triangle between the wings (scutellum) is also jet black.
-A light stripe outlines the scutellum, and the posterior edge of the leathery portion of the wing, forming a distinct X. There are also three other jet-black blotch markings on the wings.
+A light stripe outlines the scutellum, and the posterior edge of the leathery portion of the wing, forming a distinct X. There are also three other jet black blotch markings on the wings.
 It can be very abundant in grass seed fields in southern Oregon, indicating that it does feed on grass seed.
 For that reason, it continues to be regulated in foreign trade.
-Even though they do no damage to house, humans, or pets, these seed bugs become a huge annoyance and costly to exterminate when they migrate into households.
+Even though they do not cause damage to houses or harm humans or pets, these seed bugs become a huge annoyance and costly to exterminate when they migrate into households.

 The seed bugs are found among tall grasses and weeds, fallow fields, and edges of woodlands, especially those areas with bare ground, where they feed on fallen seeds.
 Hosts listed include Stachys and other Lamiaceae, and Scrophulariaceae (Verbascum lychnitis).
-They also feed on seeds of landscape plants such as elm, poplar, (as well as nettle, sage and raspberries.)
-Eggs are laid in ground liter, on the soil or on leafy or woody litter.
-These bugs are seen running about on the ground, litter or woody debris; there are few direct observations of them feeding on the plants.
+They also feed on seeds of landscape plants such as elm and poplar, as well as nettle, sage, and raspberry.
+Eggs are laid in the ground litter, on the soil, or on leafy or woody litter.
+These bugs are seen running about on the ground, litter, or woody debris; there are few direct observations of them feeding on the plants.
 It is likely they simply feed on grass and weed seeds lying on the ground.
 The nymphs become mature adults by July and the new adults begin a second generation.
 These insects become a major nuisance when they move to irrigated grasses from dry pastures.
-They are even greater nuisance when they migrate into houses in prodigious numbers.
+They are an even greater nuisance when they migrate into houses in prodigious numbers.
 Their impact on seed production, and survival for plants and grasses is unknown.
-As regulated insects, they can have economic impacts to trade.
-They create a nuisance, anxiety and expense for homeowners.
-Their impact to fragile ecosystems is unknown.
+As regulated insects, they can have economic impacts on trade.
+They create a nuisance, anxiety, and expense for homeowners.
+Their impact on fragile ecosystems is unknown.

-Pest monitoring Their abundance in landscapes generate calls to nurseries and extension when they are encountered by gardeners or the landscape maintaining crews, or when they are become more visible on the foundation and siding of houses as they move into homes for the winter.
+Pest monitoring Their abundance in landscapes generates calls to nurseries and Extension offices when they are encountered by gardeners or the landscape maintenance crews, or when they become more visible on the foundation and siding of houses as they move into homes for the winter.

 Management—cultural control